Marion Rose

 DIFFERENTIATING NEEDS-FEELINGS FROM FEELINGS-FEELINGS

-We can understand whether calm is true calm or dissociation by understanding the three types of feelings: needs-based feelings, feelings-feelings, and thoughts-created feelings.
+We can understand whether calm is true calm or dissociation by understanding the three types of feelings: needs-feelings, healing-feelings, and thoughts-created feelings.

 In each case, feelings are important, because they are communicating something to us.
 The more we listen, the more we can understand what the most helpful response is.